Facts and figures

-- We were the first UK university to receive the Gold Watermark from the National Co-ordinating Centre for Public Engagement.
+- We were the first UK university to receive the Platinum Watermark from the National Co-ordinating Centre for Public Engagement.

 - Our Students’ Union has led campaigns around local issues including housing, antisocial behaviour and road safety.

-- Our award-winning Legal Advice Centre, established in 2006, is staffed by volunteer law students who provide free, accessible advice to the public on a range of legal issues.
+- Our award-winning Queen Mary Legal Advice Centre, established in 2006, is staffed by volunteer law students who provide free, accessible advice to the public on a range of legal issues.